Defragster/T4_demo/TView/readme.txt

  >> uint32_t usDelay = 10; // start us delay between transmit
  >> //#define DELAY_DROP 1 // comment to keep a static delay

+lps_testr ; Receive sketch for 'lps_test port S'
+ >> count \n and dumps one line each second with lps count appended
+ >> toggles pin 14 on each '\n' received for remote freqCount

 Usage: Wire Serial as noted above, and FreqCount pin Put Echoboth on a Teensy